 Yes, an eSignature service is now being offered by UW-IT as part of the Enterprise Document Management business service. eSignature capabilities are provided through an enterprise UW license for an online software called DocuSign.
 It provides the following business functions both electronically and securely: signatures, data collection, approvals, notification and acknowledgement.

-For more information and to sign up, see the IT-Connect page on eSignatures.
+For more information and to sign up, refer to the IT-Connect page on eSignatures.

 Yes.
 Records retention schedules cover all records created or received by University employees, whether in paper or electronic format.
 Both the state and the federal government define a record as information “regardless of physical form or characteristics”, so by definition, an email, database, or word document is also a record.
 Since every record has a specific amount of time it must be retained before it can be destroyed, this retention requirement applies to electronic records as well.
 At the end of the retention period, electronic records should be deleted or transferred to the University Archives (if listed as “Archival” or “Potentially Archival” on a UW Records Retention Schedule).